tontonsb/blog/src/posts/undefined-pennant.md

 A common use case for feature flags is when you want to release a feature for some selected group of users instead of a random portion.
 Personally I've never needed the random one.
-In that case you'd define the feature like this:
+So you'd actually define the feature like this:

 ```php
 // deny by default
 Feature::define('forum-v2', false);
 ```

-So any user without a stored value will get the feature denied.
+Any user without a stored value will get the feature denied.
 And for your selected users you do explicit

 ```php